expertisesolutions/expertisesolutions.github.io/_posts/2021-07-06-From-One-Camera-To-Another.markdown

 The truth is that it is not always easy or even possible, but fortunately, in our case, it is: as argued by [this answer on StackOverflow](https://stackoverflow.com/a/43565754/3850957), we can consider the following: if our points reside in a plane and if our cameras are calibrated (we know their intrinsic and extrinsic parameters), we can simply find a [Homography Matrix](https://docs.opencv.org/master/d9/dab/tutorial_homography.html#:~:text=Briefly%2C%20the%20planar%20homography%20relates%20the%20transformation%20between%20two%20planes%20(up%20to%20a%20scale%20factor)%3A)) between them, that can translate the points from one camera to another.

 Before doing that, we need to do two things first:
-Generate (on Blender) and export our reference points for both cameras Load the exported data and the reference images
+  - generate (on Blender) and export our reference points for both cameras;
+  - load the exported data and the reference images.

 ### Generating and exporting from Blender
 In the past, we already covered [how to export cameras and objects from Blender to OpenCV](/2021-06-22-From-Blender-To-OpenCV), so here we will focus on generating the cubes and exporting the projected pixel coordinate to both cameras.